hsm207/sycamore/docs/source/querying_data/integrate_your_application.md

-# Integrating a chat UI with Aryn
+# Integrating a chat UI with Sycamore

 The UI is a key component in many conversational search applications.
 A good UI enables users to search for data and see natural langauge answers and relevant search results in an easy to use interface.
 Additionally, UIs can show the source information for natural language answers.
-This tutorial will provide an overview of how you can create a simple web application that uses Aryn Conversational Search Stack's APIs for conversational search.
+This tutorial will provide an overview of how you can create a simple web application that uses Sycamore's APIs for conversational search.
 The application will be built using React, TypeScript, and OpenAI.

 ## Prerequisites

-This tutorial requires an already configured Aryn conversational search stack.
-You can follow the steps in the [Aryn E2E tutorial](https://docs.aryn.ai/tutorials/aryn-e2e-in-depth-tutorial.html) to set it up.
+This tutorial requires an already configured Sycamore stack.
+You can follow the steps in the [get started guide](../welcome_to_sycamore/get_started.md) to set it up.
 The specific components and steps are:

-1. OpenSearch 2.10+ cluster with the RAG Search Pipeline enabled
-2. Hybrid Search Pipeline configured to use an OpenAI connector
-3. Your data ingested into the OpenSearch cluster using Sycamore
+1. Running Sycamore stack
+2. Ingest the Sort Benchmark data into your stack

 ## Building the components

 ### Chat sessions and conversation memory

-One of the benefits of building apps with Aryn’s conversation APIs is how simple it is to manage client sessions and conversations.
+One of the benefits of building apps with Sycamore's APIs is how simple it is to manage client sessions and conversations.
 The API provides CRUD operations on a conversation object, which allows you to remotely store conversation state and history while not having to worry about client side memory.

-Each user session can be modeled as a new `conversation` in OpenSearch.
+Each user session can be modeled as a new `conversation` in Sycamore.
 Additionally, the user can pick an existing conversation and continue from where it was left off - retaining all of the context that was used so far.
 A conversation’s identifier is used each time the user asks a question, so that interaction is automatically added to that conversation's history.

-You access conversation memory through OpenSearch’s REST API, and it's easy to perform conversation level operations.
+You access conversation memory through Sycamore's REST API, and it's easy to perform conversation level operations.
 Here is an example about how you can create a conversation in TypeScript

 ```typescript
 const body = {